bugraozdmr/bugraozdmr/README.md

 - 👋 Hi, I’m Bugra
 - 👀 I’m interested in C++,python,java
-- 🌱 I’m currently learning C++,Python
+- 🌱 I’m currently learning Python,Kali
 - 📫 You can reach me here

 level of this languages :